linzhengmix/rPackageTutorial/README.md

 <!-- badges: end -->

-The goal of rPackageTutorial is to …
+The goal of rPackageTutorial is to show an example of how to create a r package in a professional way

 ## Installation